ART. IIntroduction and Identity of the Data Controller

 The User has the right to request the correction of any inaccurate or incomplete personal data held by Narion.
 Certain categories of data may be corrected directly through the account management interface.
 For other categories, correction requests should be submitted to Narion through the contact details in Article XVI.

 The User has the right to request deletion of their personal data where: the data is no longer necessary for its original purpose; the User withdraws consent and no other legal basis applies; the User objects and no overriding legitimate grounds exist; the data has been processed unlawfully; or erasure is required by applicable law.
-Where Narion cannot comply fully, Narion will notify the User and delete or restrict the data to the maximum extent lawfully permitted.

-The User may request that Narion restrict processing of their personal data to storage only, pending resolution of a dispute, where: the accuracy of the data is contested; processing is unlawful but the User prefers restriction to erasure; Narion no longer requires the data but the User needs it for legal claims; or the User has objected and Narion's legitimate grounds assessment is pending.
+The User may request that Narion restrict processing of their personal data to storage only, pending resolution of a dispute, where the accuracy of the data is contested; processing is unlawful but the User prefers restriction to erasure; Narion no longer requires the data but the User needs it for legal claims; or the User has objected and Narion's legitimate grounds assessment is pending.

 Where processing is based on consent or contractual necessity and is carried out by automated means, the User has the right to receive the personal data they have provided to Narion in a structured, commonly used, machine-readable format (such as JSON or CSV), and to transmit it to another controller where technically feasible.
-This right applies to data actively provided by the User and does not extend to derived or inferred data generated by Narion's systems.

 - The right to receive a summary of personal data being processed and the processing activities;